AndrewAlva/Smooth-Scroll/README.md

+# Smooth Scroll
+Smooth scroll code ready to implement on brunch projects, based on CodePen by Jesper Landberg, more interesting stuff on his [CodePen](https://codepen.io/ReGGae)

-# OG_Brunch
+## OG_Brunch
-My first brunch boilerplate created from scratch.
+This repo was created from OG_Brunch boilerplate.
+See more on [OG_Brunch repo](https://github.com/AndrewAlva/Smooth-Scroll)

 ## Development Environment